Pandora and the Flying Dutchman (1951) - full transcript

 It's a very thick skull.

-You will be surprised, señorita.
+You will be surprised, senorita.

-It is how you say,
+It is how, you say,

-In Madrid, there will
+extraordinary In Madrid,

-be excitement, very
+there will be excitement,

-big excitement.
+very big excitement.

-There will be, you understand?
+And there will be, you

-Many Spanish ladies
+understand, many Spanish ladies

 very unhappy.

-But why will the
+But why will the ladies be unhappy?

-You're going back to
+You're going back to them soon, aren't you?

 But I do not go alone.

-I have the honor, señorita,
+I have the honor, senorita,

 to pay my addresses to you.